-- (a) Amounts represent (1) the grant date fair value of restricted stock/RSU awards under the terms of the 2008 Stock Plan based on the closing price of our Common Stock on the NYSE on the date of grant, including a grant made to Mr. Helms in 2013 in lieu of cash for his annual bonus for the prior year (i.e., 2013 amount includes restricted stock awarded in March 2013 for 2012 performance); and (2) the grant date fair value of performance units, estimated using the Monte Carlo simulation.
-For a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2015" below. - (b) Amounts represent the grant date fair value of SAR awards under the terms of the 2008 Stock Plan estimated using the Hull-White II binomial option pricing model.
-For a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2015" below. - (c) Amounts represent cash bonuses paid under the Executive Officer Annual Bonus Plan.
-See "Executive Compensation Program for 2015 - Annual Bonus" above for further discussion regarding the bonuses paid for 2015 performance. - (d) As discussed above, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.
-Since the Deferral Plan does not credit above-market or preferential earnings, no earnings have been reported. - (e) All Other Compensation for 2015 consists of: - Matching contributions under the Savings and Retirement Plan, our retirement contributions on behalf of each Named Officer to the Savings and Retirement Plan and our Make-Whole Contributions on behalf of each Named Officer to the Deferral Plan, as follows: Mr. W. Thomas, \$205,956; Mr. G. Thomas, \$285,723; Mr. Driggers, \$141,262; Mr. Helms, \$135,262; and Mr. Donaldson, \$111,410. - Perquisites and other personal benefits consisting of (1) cash perquisite allowances for each of the Named Officers; (2) imputed income resulting from foreign tax payments related to an EOG-requested foreign assignment for Mr. Helms and a "gross-up" for payment of U.S. taxes; (3) flex dollars provided to each of the Named Officers to be used to pay for medical, dental, vision, employee life and accidental death and dismemberment coverage on a pre-tax basis; (4) use of EOG's sporting event tickets by Messrs.
-W. Thomas, G. Thomas, Helms and Donaldson; (5) charitable matching contributions made by EOG for each of the Named Officers, including \$36,160 for Mr. W. Thomas, \$79,389 for Mr. G. Thomas and \$27,615 for Mr. Driggers; (6) expenses for spouse travel for Messrs.
-W. Thomas, Helms and Donaldson (including a "gross-up" for payment of taxes); (7) parking allowance for each of the Named Officers; and (8) fitness/wellness expense reimbursements for Messrs.
+- (a) Amounts represent (1) the grant date fair value of restricted stock/RSU awards under the terms of the 2008 Stock Plan based on the closing price of our Common Stock on the NYSE on the date of grant; and (2) the grant date fair value of performance units, estimated using the Monte Carlo simulation.
+For a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2016" below. - (b) Amounts represent the grant date fair value of SAR awards under the terms of the 2008 Stock Plan estimated using the Hull-White II binomial option pricing model.
+For a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2016" below. - (c) Amounts represent cash bonuses paid under the Executive Officer Annual Bonus Plan.
+See "Executive Compensation Program for 2016 - Annual Bonus" above for further discussion regarding 2016 performance. - (d) As discussed above, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.
+Since the Deferral Plan does not credit above-market or preferential earnings, no earnings have been reported. - (e) All Other Compensation for 2016 consists of: - Matching contributions under the Savings and Retirement Plan, our retirement contributions on behalf of each Named Officer to the Savings and Retirement Plan and our Make-Whole Contributions on behalf of each Named Officer to the Deferral Plan, as follows: Mr. W. Thomas, \$243,150; Mr. G. Thomas, \$306,575; Mr. Driggers, \$154,100; Mr. Helms, \$154,325; and Mr. Donaldson, \$125,950. - Perquisites and other personal benefits consisting of (1) cash perquisite allowances for each of the Named Officers; (2) imputed income resulting from foreign tax payments related to an EOG-requested foreign assignment for Mr. Helms and a "gross-up" for payment of U.S. taxes; (3) flex dollars provided to each of the Named Officers to be used to pay for medical, dental, vision, employee life and accidental death and dismemberment coverage on a pre-tax basis; (4) charitable matching contributions made by EOG for each of the Named Officers, including \$35,250 for Mr. W. Thomas, \$86,000 for Mr. G. Thomas and \$33,457 for Mr. Donaldson; (5) service award paid to Mr. Helms for 35 years of service to EOG; (6) expenses for spouse travel for Messrs.
+W. Thomas and Helms (including a "gross-up" for payment of taxes); (7) parking allowance for each of the Named Officers; and (8) fitness/wellness expense reimbursements for Messrs.
 Helms and Donaldson.